-Today’s health conscious coffee drinker prefer pure, natural sugar.
+Today’s health conscious coffee drinkers prefer pure, natural sugar.
 But which natural sugar is best?
 Speaking strictly of sugar and setting aside maple syrup and honey for a moment, let’s examine the true nature of raw sugar, cane sugar and brown sugar and how each complements your coffee in its own unique way.

 Raw sugar and brown sugar are more closely related than we imagine.
 Raw sugar simply contains some of the original molasses from the refining process.
 Brown sugar, technically, is raw sugar with molasses added back at the end of the refining process to darken it and add the characteristic moisture and flavor we all recognize and love.
 The more molasses is added back, the darker the sugar and the deeper the flavor.
 Light brown sugar is about 3.5% molasses.
 Dark sugar usually around 6.5%.